Sachin-Bandaranayaka/sahana-new/financial-org-app/docs/financial-logic.md

 ## Conclusion

-The financial logic of this application creates a self-sustaining ecosystem where loan interest creates income, which generates profits, which are partially distributed as dividends to reward share ownership.
-This creates incentives for members to both own shares and repay loans on time, contributing to the organization's overall financial health.
+The financial logic of this application creates a self-sustaining ecosystem where loan interest creates income, which generates profits, which are partially distributed as dividends to reward active membership.
+This creates incentives for members to both maintain active status and repay loans on time, contributing to the organization's overall financial health.